 Certain features and policies rely on a consistent MAC address on the device to function.

 Every time a device changes its MAC address, the device will appear as new to your Plume network and these rules/configurations will have to be applied to the device again.
 Depending on the implementation being used on the device, the MAC can change whenever there is an SSID change, the Wi-Fi network is forgotten or even Daily (Windows 10).

 How to limit the impact while using random MAC addresses?

-In the saved networks settings of your device, there is usually a feature that allows you to choose the hardware MAC address when connecting to your Plume network, while still using a random MAC for other networks.
+In the saved network settings of your device, there is usually an option that allows you to choose the hardware MAC address when connecting to your Plume network, while still using a random MAC for other networks.

-Have Content Access and AI Security rules setup at the Person Level.
+Have Content Access and Guard rules set up at the Person Level.
 This allows you to quickly assign the device to a person so their rules can be applied to the device when it connects using a different MAC address.

-*These are set using the Plume app when Plume in operating in Router Mode.
-When operating Plume in Bridge Mode, these are set on the router, however the impact will be the same and assignments will have to be done again if the device's MAC changes.
+*These are set using the HomePass app when Plume is operating in Router Mode.
+When operating Plume in Bridge Mode, these are set on the router, however, the impact will be the same and assignments will have to be done again if the device's MAC changes.